 Business Licenses and Permits

-Every business needs some sort of license or permits.
+Every business needs some licenses or permits.
 The buyer’s team will likely want to examine these documents first.
 If your business is missing or has not renewed a necessary license or permit, you are technically breaking the law.
-Common examples include health permits, environmental permits, fire department permits, and seller’s licenses for products like liquor, firearms, or gasoline.
+Common examples include health permits, environmental permits, fire department permits, and sellers’ licenses for liquor, firearms, or gasoline products.

-If your business is an LLC or corporation, you must show proof that you are registered with the state.
+If your business is an LLC or corporation, you must prove that you are registered with the state.
 LLCs must have articles of organization, whereas corporations must have articles of incorporation.
 Like the previous section, an LLC or corporation without these documents is breaking the law.

 Certificate of Good Standing